AACAI Membership

 Benefits of Membership

 The National Executive Committee (NEC) oversees issues of wide-ranging importance for consultants, clients and the community.
-The Membership and Publications Committees answer to the NEC.
+All sub-committees and the Membership Committee answer to the NEC.
 State Chapters of AACAI deal with specific issues relating to practice in different parts of Australia with different jurisdictions and heritage organisational structures.
-The Chapters hold specialist workshops, seminar series and act as the first contact point for consultants.
+The Chapters hold specialist workshops, professional development courses, social and promotional events, seminar series and act as the first contact point for members.
+The NEC provides support to the Chapters as required.

-Workshops are organised on specialised topics that assist in the professional development of consultants and which help to inform them on issues that affect their work, such as changes to legislation.
-Recent workshops include the analysis and management of spatial data (GIS applications) and the implications of the GST on business practice and accountability.
+Workshops are often organised on specialised topics that assist in the professional development of consultants and which help to inform them on issues that affect their work, such as changes to legislation.
+Recent workshops include the analysis and management of spatial data (GIS applications), usewear and residue analysis, lithic analysis, and the implications of GST on business practice and accountability.
+Although these workshops are often open to all archeologists, AACAI Members can enjoy a substantial discount and receive advanced notification.

-AACAI produces a newsletter, which keeps the members and subscribers up-to-date with a cross-section of archaeological issues in Australia and overseas.
+AACAI produces a regular newsletter, which keeps the members up-to-date with a cross-section of archaeological issues in Australia.
 Each Newsletter includes updates on workshops and lectures of interest to consultants.